lawrencenull/magic-crop/README.md

 # Magic Crop

-A website that uses AI and the rule of thirds to automatically crop inputted pictures into square headshots without sending images to any server.
+A website that uses AI and the rule of thirds to automatically crop inputted pictures into perfect square headshots without sending images to any server.
+It can even batch-crop multiple images!

 [![Build Status](https://travis-ci.com/poloclub/magic-crop.svg?branch=master)](https://travis-ci.com/poloclub/magic-crop)